 Section 3.
-An Femployees engaged in work requiring that they remain in their work area during the entire work shift shall be granted a lunch period with pay-not to exceed thirty (30) minutes.
+An employee engaged in work requiring that they remain in their work area during the entire work shift shall be granted a lunch period with pay.

 Section 4.
 Subject to the physical structure of the building and the operating needs of the county, and whenever possible, employees shall be provided with lunchroom facilities.